UMNLibraries/primo-ve-customization/README.md

 The color theme is generated with the [primo-color-theme tool](https://github.com/UMNLibraries/primo-color-theme).
 To modify the color theme, edit `src/shared/color-theme/colors.json` and then run `npm run color-theme`.
 This will rebuild the `src/shared/color-theme/generated-theme.css` file.
 It's a good practice to regenerate the color theme whenever Primo VE is upgraded.

+_Note_: The color variables defined in `src/shared/color-theme/colors.js` are available globally in any sass/scss file.

 ### Deployment

 Run `npm run build` to create production-ready deployment packages.
 A zip file for each view will be created under `dist/packages/`.
 To deploy a package, upload its zip file in the Manage Customization Package tab in Alma (under Discovery > Manage Views > {view_code}).